COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 The obstructing mechanism can be mechanical or nonmechanical.

-Mechanical factors can be anything that causes a narrowing of the intestinal lumen such as:
+Mechanical factors can be anything that causes a narrowing of the intestinal lumen such as the following:

-Nonmechanical factors include those that interfere with the muscle action or innervation of the bowel such as:
+Nonmechanical factors include those that interfere with the muscle action or innervation of the bowel such as the following:

 Etiology of Bowel Obstruction